-- At Manor Academy, communication with families is extremely important to us.
-We offer an open door policy and encourage parents/carers to contact us on an on-going basis. - Where it is appropriate young people have a Home School Diary to exchange information between teachers and parents/carers.
-We also use text messages, emails, letters and phone calls. - A termly school newsletter is attached to the school website providing families with up to date information regarding the school. - The Annual Review Reports are sent home prior to the meeting, at which parents/carers, staff and pupils can discuss issues pertinent to the individual young person - Curriculum and Pastoral meetings occur twice a year which is an opportunity forfamilies to speak to form and subject tutors - School provides training events for parents e.g. Reading Scheme, e-safety, assessment without levels

-- School has a useful website, which provides access to a range of school information.
-Information ranges from the curriculum diet for each Key Stage to Family Events, to useful dates, to pictures and videos about residential and enrichment trips - Families are invited to special occasions such as the Year 11 and Year 13Leavers Assembly, school concerts, well done assemblies, celebration days. - Group call texts and emails are sent to parents/carers as a reminder to all events - The school has a vibrant "Student Voice" where pupils are elected to represent the pupil
+- A termly school newsletter is attached to the school website providing families with up to date information regarding the school. - The Annual Review Reports are sent home prior to the meeting, at which parents/carers, staff and pupils can discuss issues pertinent to the individual young person - Curriculum and Pastoral meetings occur twice a year which is an opportunity for families to speak to form and subject tutors - School provides training events for parents e.g. Reading Scheme, e-safety and assessment without levels. - School has a useful website, which provides access to a range of school information.
+Information ranges from the curriculum diet for each Key Stage to Family Events, to useful dates, to pictures and videos about residential and enrichment trips - Families are invited to special occasions such as the Year 11 and Year 13 Leavers Assembly, school concerts and celebration days. - Group call texts and emails are sent to parents/carers as a reminder to all events - The school has a vibrant "Student Voice" where pupils are elected to represent the pupils in their form class.